TheLastCookie-404/nuxt-docker-template/README.md

-# Nuxt 4 Docker Starter
+# Nuxt 4 Docker Template

 Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.